IBM/oper8/docs/architecture.md

 <!-- TODO -->

 A `Session` contains the state of the current reconciliation (1 `Session` == 1 reconciliation).
 A `Session` is shared across all related objects which associate with the same reconciliation.

-For instance, users can implement a `controller` method which get some `component` status, and then use that information to modify other `component`.

-`Session` also serves as a gateway to use `DeployManager` which `get` or `set` objects inside of the k8s cluster.
+For instance, users can implement a `controller` method which get some `component` status, and then use that information to modify other `component` by leveraging a `session`. `Session` also serves as a gateway to use `DeployManager` which `get` or `set` objects inside of the k8s cluster.

 ### `DeployManager`